dojo/framework/src/stores/README.md

 Operations are the raw instructions the store uses to make modifications to the state.
 The operations are based on the JSON Patch and JSON Pointer specifications that have been customized specifically for Dojo 2 stores, primarily to prevent access to the state's root.

+Dojo 2 stores support four of the six JSON Patch operations: "add", "remove", "replace", and "test".
+The "copy" and "move" operations are not currently supported.
 Each operation is a simple object which contains instructions with the `OperationType`, `path` and optionally the `value` (depending on operation).

 ```ts
 import { OperationType } from '@dojo/stores/State/patch';